 Piqua Education Foundation

 The Piqua Education Foundation accepts gifts from individuals, other foundations, corporations, businesses, industry and service organizations.
 Through these gifts, the PEF awards scholarships to deserving seniors and Piqua grads who are continuing their college education.
 PEF also extends education grants to Piqua educators to support student learning in their classrooms and schools.
-In 2012, $220,000 in scholarship money was awarded to current PHS seniors and former graduates currently attending college.
-Twice yearly the foundation publishes a newsletter, Piquaisms, that shares information with alumnae and lists contributors.
+In 2019, $1,125,000 in scholarship money was awarded to current PHS seniors and former graduates currently attending college.
+The foundation publishes a newsletter, Piquaisms, that shares information with our community.

 VIPS - Volunteers In Piqua Schools

 There are dozens of VIPS making a difference for Piqua students.
 They serve as models for children of all ages and grades.
 Some serve as tutors, some practice reading or math facts.
 Others assemble learning materials for teachers.
 Many support sports, co-curricular activities, and the instrumental and choral music programs.
-If you are interested in serving as a volunteer in Piqua City Schools, you are encouraged to contact the school nearest you.
-We will work together to match your skills, experiences and availability with the needs of our schools and students.
+If you are interested in serving as a volunteer in the Piqua City School District, you are encouraged to contact the school nearest you.
+We will work together to match your skills, experiences and availability with the needs of our students.

-To volunteer at Piqua City Schools will require a background check and finger printing.
-To schedule an appointment to be fingerprinted, please call: (937) 773-4321 Ext.
-6202, or Ext.
-6201.
+Volunteering in the Piqua City School District requires a background check and finger printing.
+To schedule an appointment to be fingerprinted, please call the Board of Education Office at (937) 773-4321.